Hugh Willmott (archaeologist)

 Hugh Benedict Willmott FSA MCIfA (born 1972) is a British archaeologist and academic.
 He is a Senior Lecturer in the Department of Archaeology at the University of Sheffield.
 His research focuses on medieval England, with a particular interest in monastic archaeology.

 Biography

 Willmott attended Durham University from 1991 to 1999, obtaining the degrees of BA, MA and PhD.
 He was an undergraduate at University College.
 On leaving university, he worked for a short period in commercial archaeology before being appointed a lecturer in archaeology at The University of Sheffield in 2004, where he was promoted to Senior Lecturer in 2010.

 Research

 Willmott's research focuses on the archaeology of England between c.
 600–1600 A.D.
 He has published on diverse topics such as glassmaking, dining, early ecclesiastical settlements and the Dissolution of the Monasteries.

+Willmott's book, The Dissolution of the Monasteries in England and Wales, was nominated for the 2022 Book of the Year at the Current Archaeology Awards.

 He has also directed a number of notable excavations;